5 things about Aviva’s collector car insurance that your customers should know

 As the mild summer weather makes its way across Canada, collector car enthusiasts are no doubt enjoying time on the road with their pride and joy.

 Do they know what optional and inclusive features are available to them in the event of a claim?
-We spoke to Kim Johnston, an Aviva claims adjustor who specializes in collector cars, to help you educate your customers on some important highlights of their coverage.
+We spoke to Kim Johnston with Aviva claims, who specializes in collector cars, to help you educate your customers on some important highlights of their coverage.

 “A lot of our collector car customers have a real emotional bond with their vehicles.
 In some cases, they consider them almost like a child,” said Johnston.